ArthurStarks/Channel-Attention-in-Torch/README.md

-# Channel Attention / Squeeze and Excitation
+# Channel Attention in Tprch.
-Implementation of Channel Attention in PyTorch.
+Implementation of Channel Attention in PyTorch  / Squeeze and Excitation.

 # Introduction
 Attention is simply the assumption that a network should learn to boost some information that is helpful for a given example, while at the same time decreasing the importance of that which is not.